jumbledFox/jumbledfox.github.io/other/music/index.md

 ## Odd.mp4?? mp4?
 Yes, it's an mp4 file!
 A recording of FL Studio playing the track..

-I did it this way because I wanted you to see the layers that make up something like this, and not because <r>Magical 8bit Plug 2</r> was playing up and not exporting!
+I did it this way because I wanted you to see the layers that make up something like this, and not because <r>Magical 8bit Plug 2</r> was playing up and not exporting properly..

 <m><video controls style="width: 100%">
   <source src="odd.mp4" type="video/mp4">